kubernetes/community/contributors/design-proposals/local-storage-overview.md

 Primary partitions are shared partitions that can provide ephemeral local storage.
 The two supported primary partitions are:

 ### Root
 This partition holds the kubelet’s root directory (`/var/lib/kubelet` by default) and `/var/log` directory.
 This partition may be shared between user pods, OS and Kubernetes system daemons.
 This partition can be consumed by pods via EmptyDir volumes, container logs, image layers and container writable layers.
 Kubelet will manage shared access and isolation of this partition.
 This partition is “ephemeral” and applications cannot expect any performance SLAs (Disk IOPS for example) from this partition.

 ### Runtime
 This is an optional partition which runtimes can use for overlay filesystems.
 Kubelet will attempt to identify and provide shared access along with isolation to this partition.
 Container image layers and writable later is stored here.
 If the runtime partition exists, `root` parition will not hold any image layer or writable layers.

 ## Secondary Partitions
 All other partitions are exposed as local persistent volumes.
-Each local volume uses an entire partition.
 The PV interface allows for varying storage configurations to be supported, while hiding specific configuration details to the pod.
 All the local PVs can be queried and viewed from a cluster level using the existing PV object.
 Applications can continue to use their existing PVC specifications with minimal changes to request local storage.

 The local PVs can be precreated by an addon DaemonSet that discovers all the secondary partitions at well-known directories, and can create new PVs as partitions are added to the node.
 A default addon can be provided to handle common configurations.

 Local PVs can only provide semi-persistence, and are only suitable for specific use cases that need performance, data gravity and can tolerate data loss.
 If the node or PV fails, then either the pod cannot run, or the pod has to give up on the local PV and find a new one.
 Failure scenarios can be handled by unbinding the PVC from the local PV, and forcing the pod to reschedule and find a new PV.

 Since local PVs are only accessible from specific nodes, the scheduler needs to take into account a PV's node constraint when placing pods.
 This can be generalized to a storage toplogy constraint, which can also work with zones, and in the future: racks, clusters, etc.

+The term `Partitions` are used here to describe the main use cases for local storage.
+However, the proposal doesn't require a local volume to be an entire disk or a partition - it supports arbitrary directory.
+This implies that cluster administrator can create multiple local volumes in one partition, each has the capacity of the partition, or even create local volume under primary partitions.
+Unless strictly required, e.g. if you have only one partition in your host, this is strongly discouraged.
+For this reason, following description will use `partition` or `mount point` exclusively.

 # User Workflows